Highlights

 Day 5: Peneda-Gerês National Park Adventure

-Day 6: Transfer to Coimbra, Portugal's Medieval Capital
+Day 6: Transfer to Coimbra, Private City Tour

 Meet your driver this morning for the transfer south to Coimbra.
 This former medieval capital wears its weighty importance in Portuguese history with dignity and pride, witnessed by its multicolored collage of buildings that span nearly a millennium.
 The historic core cascades down a hillside to create a lovely setting along the east bank of the Rio Mondego.

 Upon arrival, you'll meet with a local guide for a private tour of the city.
 The 13th-century University of Coimbra remains the star attraction, with a tremendous amount of history and knowledge accumulated within its walls.
 A must-see is the Baroque library, home to an incredible collection of over 200,000 books stored in carved and gilded bookshelves.
-The Chapel of Saint Michael next door is also worth the visit, and make sure to take a stroll through the atmospheric medieval streets of the historic center
+The Chapel of Saint Michael next door is also worth the visit, and make sure to take a stroll through the atmospheric medieval streets of the historic center.

 Explore the compact, UNESCO-listed historic center and visit its main monuments, including the well-preserved ruins of the 2,000-year-old Templo Romano and many landmarks of the golden age of Portuguese maritime discoveries.
-This tour is especially perfect if you're interested in gaining an overview of the city's major events, which have always been linked to the most significant moments in Portuguese history.
+This tour is especially perfect if you're interested in an overview of the city's major events, which have always been linked to the most significant moments in Portuguese history.

 Today is free for you to explore more of Évora and its surroundings at your leisure.
 Don't miss a trip into the surrounding countryside to discover some of Europe's most remarkable megalithic monuments.
-Dating back to the Neolithic period (5500-4500 BCE), these sites are located on the outskirts of Évora, where great river basins converged and the last communities of hunter-gatherers thrived on the Alentejo plains.
+Dating back to the Neolithic period (5500-4500 BCE), these sites are located on the outskirts of Évora, where great river basins converged, and the last communities of hunter-gatherers thrived on the Alentejo plains.
 Explore the mysterious stone circles, dolmens, and funerary monuments, including the great Cromeleque dos Almendres—built 2,000 years before Stonehenge.

-See the great plains of the Alentejo from a different perspective with a hot air balloon flight that takes in the magnificent city of Évora and offers a bird's eye view of the Templo Romano and Cromeleque dos Almendres.
+See the great plains of the Alentejo from a different perspective with a hot-air balloon flight that takes in the magnificent city of Évora and offers a bird's-eye view of the Templo Romano and Cromeleque dos Almendres.
 If you feel like visiting some of the region's famous hilltop villages, join a guided tour to picture-perfect Monsaraz, located overlooking Europe's largest reservoir.
-Explore the compact, medieval center, then climb to the castle for panoramic views across the Alqueva Dam.
+Explore the compact medieval center, then climb to the castle for panoramic views across the Alqueva Dam.

 Your driver will be waiting this morning to transfer you south to Portugal's lively capital.
 When you're ready, discover Lisbon in-depth with a half-day tour of key sites and some well-kept secrets.
 Soak up the city's atmosphere and authenticity as you explore via the famous yellow tram system broken up with relaxed strolls.